Free SPSS Alternatives: An Overview (2026)

 Automatic APA-Formatted Output

-Every statistical result is automatically formatted in APA 7th edition style — ready to paste directly into your research paper or dissertation chapter.
+Every statistical result is automatically formatted in APA 7th edition style — ready to paste directly into research papers or dissertation chapters.

 • APA 7th edition tables auto-generated